liisnotlee/p8105_final_project/README.md

 TODO List for all

-1. Remaining work
+1. Remaining work & structure of the website
+    1.  additional analysis
+    2.  screencast
+    3.  website build
 2. Report breakdown
-    1. Motivation + Related Work + Initial Questions [one person]
+    1. Motivation + Related Work + Questions [one person]
     2. Data Summary [one person] + Cleaning Process [by person?]
     3. EDA by sections
     4. Additional analysis (models)